Sql Invoked Functions

 How do I create a SQL Invoked Function in a database?

-Can SQL Invoked Functions return multiple values?
+Can SQL Invoked Functions return multiple values in a single call?

 Save Article